McArthur River Electrical Substation

 Solutions

-- Basic engineering was completed and full EPCM services were provided for the design and construction of a 32 MW, 138 kV electrical substation and standby power-generation facility.
+- Completed basic engineering and provided full EPCM services for the design and construction of a 32-MW, 138-kV electrical substation and standby power-generation facility.

-- The electrical substation was constructed, with power distribution and backup generation.
+- Constructed the electrical substation with power distribution and back-up generation.

-- Diesel storage tanks and power distribution throughout the mine site were included.
+- Included diesel storage tanks and power distribution throughout the mine site.

-- Site preparation was initiated in 2012 and full construction was completed.
+- Initiated site preparation in 2012 and completed full construction.

 Highlights